metagenomics/metagenomics-tk/docs/tutorials/tutorial1/assembly_evaluation.md

     tar -xzvf genomes.tar.gz
     ```

-To call the `metaquast.py` script, we have to provide reference genomes which are used to calculate a number of different metrics for evaluation of the assembly.
+To call the `metaquast.py` script, we have to provide reference genomes which are used to calculate a variety of different metrics for evaluating the assembly.
 In real-world metagenomics, these references are not available, of course.

 !!! question "Task 4"